ND0322/CanvasManager/README.md

 Installation (kind of jankey):

   For mac:
-    cd into the documents folder on your computer in terminal by typing cd Documents create a venv by typing:
+    cd into the documents folder on your computer in terminal by typing cd Documents "\n" create a venv by typing:
     python3 -m venv VENV_NAME(in this case canvasManager is a good example) source VENV_NAME/bin/activate